zulamit/zwallet/docs/getting-started/account-summary.md

 1. The account balance is hidden.
-2. the QR Code is rotated 180 degrees to facilitate scanning by a person in front of you.
+2. The QR Code is rotated 180 degrees to facilitate scanning by a person in front of you.

 This function can be turned off in the settings.